Lectoraat-DB-S/UR-ServoJcontrol/README.md

 ## Remarks:
 To obtain smooth motion of the cobot, the user has to provide a smooth input trajectory.
 This means that the motion profile and the derivative of the motion profile (velocity) has to be at least a continous functio .
 Ideally, the motion profile, velocity profile, and the acceleration profile (second derivative) are all a continous and smooth function to minimize vibrations.

 An approach to ensure a smooth motion profile is to use a skew sine to generate the trajectory.
 A skew sine moves from 0 to 1 with halve of a sine-wave, which due to its properties, provides a smooth derivative and second derivative (and third derivative....).
-To move from value $A$
+To move from value $$A$$ to $$B$$